 Population Genomics Directed Dissection of Bacterial Pathogens

-Our research strategy involves utilizing bacterial genomes from real-world (clinical) isolates to identify mutations underlying evolving traits, such as antibiotic resistance, transmission, and virulence.
-We then employ cutting-edge experimental microbiology methods to dissect the altered bacterial functions responsible for these evolved traits.
-Through these endeavors, we aim to uncover bacterial processes that can be targeted for the development of new vaccines, therapeutics, and public health intervention strategies.
+Our research strategy leverages bacterial genomes from real-world clinical isolates to identify mutations driving key adaptive traits, including antibiotic resistance, transmission, and virulence.
+We then apply advanced experimental microbiology approaches to dissect the functional consequences of these mutations.
+By integrating genomic and functional insights, we aim to uncover bacterial processes that can be targeted for the development of novel diagnostics, therapeutics, and public health interventions.

 a scanning image of a human cell